1Cyan/worktable/Home.md

     ./halo_virial [config_file] [snapshot_number]

 Note that this program is only available in the [Hydro](https://github.com/Kambrian/HBTplus/tree/Hydro) branch of the code, which is to be run on a shared memory machine.
 The `Hydro` branch is aware of the output format of the `MPI-Hydro` branch, so that you can run the `MPI-Hydro` version of `HBT`, and the `Hydro` version of `halo_virial`.

+`SinkTrackId`: the `TrackId` that this subhalo merged to; `-1` if this subhalo has not merged to any other track.
+A subhalo merger is defined when two subhalos are nearly identical in location and velocities given the current resolution of the simulation.
+When this is detected, the `SinkTrackId` of the satellite subhalo is set to the `TrackId` of its host-subhalo (the other one in the pair; whether a subhalo is a satellite or a host is determined according to the current `Rank` and `Depth`).
+The satellite is then merged to its host-subhalo (i.e., transferring all its particles to the host-subhalo) unless `MergeTrappedSubhalos` is set to `0` in the config file.

 The other properties should be self-explainatory.